Stanargy/project-2-1819/myProject/README.md

 Core Features of this project:
 - This project is an enhanced version of the mentioned url-endpoints.
 It improves on it's predecessor by increasing performance and accessibility features.

+The following images represent the audits of the original site, followed by the audit of the project:

 ![Metrics of the original site](https://github.com/Stanargy/project-2-1819/blob/master/myProject/public/assets/metrics1.JPG "Metrics of the original site")

 ![Metrics of the project](https://github.com/Stanargy/project-2-1819/blob/master/myProject/public/assets/metrics2.JPG "Metrics of the project")